Why is my bladder so small? And more on urinary urgency

 • Leaving the house and a “just in case” urge

-What happens if you experience strong urges and are running to the bathroom to make it in time?
+What happens if you are often running to the bathroom to make it in time?
 Consider trying some urge suppression techniques.

 • Distract yourself by counting backwards from 100 by 7s, scrolling on your phone, making a call, or making a grocery or to-do list.
 Taking your mind off the sensation can help.